adrienjoly/telegram-scribe-bot/README.md

   - Send "hello"
   - The bot should reply with your name

+After making any change to your bot, don't forget to deploy again it using `$ npm run deploy`.

+You can troubleshoot your bot using [your firebase console](https://console.firebase.google.com).

+You can also run and test the bot/webhook locally using `$ npm run serve`, but it would be much more complicated to bind it to Telegram's API.

 ## ToDo / Next steps

 - Actually connect the bot to a Trello board
 - Make setup easier and faster, e.g. by automatizing some of the steps
+- Provide tests that can work locally